mlml/autovot/README.md

 User provided directories should be in the autovot master directory.

 See example data & experiment folders.

+    Path                        Description/Contents

-    data/train/: Each folder should contain both TextGrids and corresponding wav files voiced/
+    data/train/|                 Each embedded folder should contain both TextGrids and corresponding wav files voiced/
         voiceless/
-    data/test/: Each folder should contain only TextGrids.
+    data/test/                  Each embedded voiced/voiceless folder should contain only TextGrids.
                                 Wav files should be in separate folder. voiced/
         voiceless/
         wav/

-    experiments/config/: This should contain lists of filenames.
-See below for more info. experiments/models/: This is where classifiers will be stored. experiments/temp_dir/: This is where feature extraction will be stored in Mode 2.
+    experiments/config/:        Lists of filenames.
+See below for more info. experiments/models/:        Empty.
+This is where classifiers will be stored. experiments/temp_dir/:      Empty.
+This is where feature extraction will be stored in Mode 2.

 #### Helper files for generating user's file lists
 Move makeConfigFiles.sh to data/.
 Navigate to this folder and run: